Women in the world wars: Europe

 Princess Elizabeth served in the British Army, during the 1940s, while her father was king.

 Germany had presented an ideal female role at home, but the urgent need for war production led to the hiring of millions of German women for factory and office work.
 Even so, the Nazi regime declared the role of women in German society to strictly fall along the lines of motherhood.
 Yet, the role of motherhood was only offered to white, German blooded women because the Nazi regime promoted the sterilization of women for “reasons of racial hygiene”.

 Jewish women were encouraged to obtain an abortion in order to limit the increase of Jewish genetics, and a series of mass sterilizations occurred in Nazi concentration camps.
 Beyond mass sterilizations, women in concentration camps across Europe in the Second World War experienced sexual violence and abuse by many SS guards, though the notion that the camps fostered a systematic rape of its prisoners has not been affirmed by scholars.
-While other women were able to obtain jobs and new opportunities in other parts of the world during this time period, it is important to note that this was not the case for a majority of Jewish and even Gypsy women in Europe.
+While other women were able to obtain jobs and new opportunities in other parts of the world during this time period, this was not the case for a majority of Jewish and even Gypsy women in Europe.

 The Nazis murdered millions of Jewish women in the Holocaust, as well as women who belonged to other groups they were committing genocide against, such as women with disabilities and Roma women.